Generative Priors for MRI Reconstruction Trained from Magnitude-Only Images Using Phase Augmentation: Discussion

 Training a prior is computationally expensive.
 For example, it took around 18 minutes to train \texttt{P}\textsubscript{LC} per epoch through data parallelism using three A100 80G GPUs (Nvidia Corporation, Santa Clara, CA, USA).
 In contrast, use of the prior in conventional reconstruction algorithms is computationally efficient.
 While previous reports indicate that up to 2000 evaluations of a diffusion prior are needed for reconstructing a single image\cite{Chung_Med.Image.Anal._2022}, the number of evaluations required for a conventional linear reconstruction algorithm as used in this work is only about 100.
+This work demonstrates that how the curation of dataset can significantly influence the performance and robustness of the prior in image reconstruction.
+The more systematical comparison of different generative models would be the future work where the focus will be on the computational efficiency, robustness, and reconstruction quality.